ZacharyGodfrey/personal-site/src/pages/index.md

 ![hero](data:image/jpg;base64,{{>hero}})

 Hey, I'm *Zach*.
 I'm a husband and father, [Senior Software Engineer](#work), and the [creator of Axe Charts](#axe-charts).

 I live in Florida with my wife, Claire.
 We have a son and a daughter on the way.
 In my spare time, I throw axes competitively in the [IATF](https://axescores.com/player/1207260).
+I also have a [blog](#blog) where I write very infrequently.

 # Work